-- · Cash and cash equivalents
+- Cash and cash equivalents

+- Restricted cash

 - Bank notes payable

-- Accrued interest receivable and payable
+- Accrued interest receivable (included in prepaid expended and other assets)

+- Accrued interest payable (included in accounts payable and accrued expenses)

 The carrying values of accounts payable and accrued expenses approximate fair value because of the short-term maturity of these instruments.
-The carrying value of investments in qualified businesses, loans receivable, and notes payable approximate fair value based on management's estimates.
+The carrying value of investments in qualified businesses (included in prepaid expenses and other assets) and loans receivable approximate fair value based on management's estimates.

-New Accounting Pronouncements
+New Accounting Standards